Prepare iOS apps for app protection policies with the Intune App Wrapping Tool

 b.
 Turn on the appropriate capabilities.
 For detailed information about each capability and how to determine the correct values, see Adding Capabilities in the iOS Developer Library.

 c.
 Note any IDs that you created during the process.
+These may also be referred to as the

 d.
 Build and sign your app to be wrapped.